Skip to content

 }

-Start java-tron node
+Start the java-tron Node

 Prometheus officially provides precompiled binaries and Docker images.
 You can download them directly from the official website or pull the images from Docker Hub.
-For more detailed installation and configuration instructions, Please refer to the prometheus documentation.
+For more detailed installation and configuration instructions, please refer to the Prometheus documentation.
 For this guide, we will use Docker for a simple deployment:

 $ docker pull prom/prometheus

-2. Download the Prometheus configuration file
+2. Prepare the Prometheus configuration file

 The following is a Prometheus configuration file template prometheus.yaml: